rmmr1002/ChatRoom/README.md

 # ChatRoom

 This is a Chat Server written in Java.
-It alows users tocommunicate with one another by connecting to the server and interacting with it in accordance to an application protocol.
-Through this protocol, the server allows clients to engage in group chats in chat rooms and send private messages to one another.
+It alows users to communicate with one another by connecting to the server and interacting with it in accordance to an application protocol. <br> Through this protocol, the server allows clients to engage in group chats in chat rooms and send private messages to one another. <br>
 The Server uses Socket programming to handle client communication and multi threading to handle concurrent client connections.

 ## Prerequisites